 Advisors play a critical role by offering their assistance to these students.
 Additionally, the Palisano Learning Center specifically outreaches to students on academic probation to provide an additional level of support.
 Advisors should feel comfortable referring students to the Advisement & Student Service Center and/or the Palisano Learning Center for questions regarding their status, or the resources available to assist them.

-Additionally, faculty concerned about the overall well-being of a student can submit a Student Concern Form located on the Student Affairs web page.
-The matter will be assigned to the appropriate student affairs staff member for immediate follow-up.
+Additionally, faculty concerned about the overall well-being of a student can submit a Student Action Form located in e-Faculty.
+The form will be routed to the student’s assigned academic advisor for follow-up with the student.
 In addition, the Wellness Center is also a good resource for students in distress who need to speak with a personal counselor.

 Advising Students on Academic Probation

 When working with students on academic probation, please encourage them to do the following to help improve their academic standing at the college:

 - Seek additional advisement.
 Students typically register for their next semester before they know they are on academic probation.
 After final grades are posted, they may need to adjust next semester’s schedule.
 Students should meet with their faculty advisor or an advisor in the Advisement & Student Service Center for assistance.

 - Be honest about their progress in courses.
 If something is not going well they should discuss it with their advisor ASAP to decide the best course of action.
 Advisors cannot properly assist students if they are not properly informed of the situation.

 - Utilize tutoring services early and often.
 Students should not wait until they are failing to seek assistance.
 Being proactive is the smart thing to do!

 - Be truthful with their instructors about utilizing tutors.
 Do not tell them they have been working with a tutor if they have not.